 Degrees from Cleveland Institute of Music, University of Oklahoma, and the University of Cincinnati College-Conservatory of Music.
 Former harp teachers include Michelle Gwynne, Yolanda Kondonassis, Gaye LeBlanc, and Gillian Benet Sella.

 Rebman is a graduate of the Cleveland Institute of Music, the University of Oklahoma, and the University of Cincinnati College-Conservatory of Music.
 He has studied harp with Michelle Gwynne, Yolanda Kondonassis, Gaye LeBlanc, and Gillian Benet Sella.
-Compositions studies have been with Jeremy Allen, Robert Paterson, and Marvin Lamb.
+Composition studies have been with Jeremy Allen, Robert Paterson, and Marvin Lamb.

 A native of Cincinnati, Ohio, Rebman discovered the harp at age ten through Disney’s Fantasia, creating a love for all things harp that was fostered through study with the late Michelle Gwynne and performance in his school’s string orchestra for eight years.
 Happiness is also found in video games, yoga, dogs, and Italian food.